Ethical issues in sales and marketing have become a hot topic in the past few years.

 Although most companies have a legitimate code of conduct, ethical issues still pose challenges.

-Do you go a step further and suggest a price increase soon to achieve your goal?
+Would it be ethical to take a step further and suggest a price increase soon to achieve your goal?

+The truth is, sales ethics isn’t always clear-cut.
 Some may consider such behavior unethical, while others may see it as part of the “game” and within their usual remit as salespeople and “winners.”
 Individual and business ethics are, of course, difficult to define.

 What are the five common ethical issues in sales and marketing?